Holy Shroud Church

 ● be fasting for three hours from solid food and alcoholic beverages and one hour from liquids other than water.
 Water and non alcoholic medicines may be taken at any time. (please note) Those who are able to do so, are encouraged to fast from midnight at those times when they plan to assist at a Mass scheduled for the morning.

-Anyone who adheres to the teachings of Father Leonard Feeney and Saint Benedict Center (denying the Church’s teaching concerning “baptism of desire” and “baptism of blood”), who worships at religious services conducted by any of the CMRI bishops or clergy or Thuc bishops and clergy in concert with them, must not receive Holy Communion at Holy Shroud Church.
+1.)
+Anyone who adheres to the teachings of Father Leonard Feeney and Saint Benedict Center (denying the Church’s teaching concerning “baptism of desire” and “baptism of blood”) must not receive Holy Communion at Immaculate Heart of Mary Church.
+2.)
+Likewise those who attend and receives Communion at the religious services conducted by any of the CMRI bishops or clergy or Thuc bishops and clergy in concert with them; 3.) also, those who attend the religious services of the Novus Ordo (the new Mass) including the Indult Mass / Extraordinary Form of the Roman Rite, offered by clergy who are affiliated with the Novus Ordo, among them being the Fraternity of St. Peter, Institute of Christ the King, Opus Dei, Transalpine Redemptorist, Institute of the Good Shepherd and others must not receive any Sacraments, much less Holy Communion, at Immaculate Heart of Mary Church.

 Ladies, as stated above, are required to wear dresses, or full skirts and blouses.
 Hemlines must be long enough to touch the floor when kneeling.
 Necklines must be no more than two fingers-widths below the pit of the throat.
 Slit skirts are not acceptable; a skirt is too tight if it needs to be slit to allow walking.
 Ladies are also required to wear a suitable head-covering while in church.
 Obviously, by the standards given by Pius XI, the wearing slacks, sleeveless dresses including “cap” sleeves(which are not sleeves at all), or low necklines are not suitably dress.
 Sleeves must cover the arms at least to the elbows.